Apply for a Clinical Laboratory Improvement Amendment (CLIA) Certificate

 Boston, MA 02111

-More info about Apply for a Clinical Laboratory Improvement Amendment (CLIA) Certificate
+More info for Apply for a Clinical Laboratory Improvement Amendment (CLIA) Certificate

 While the CLIA program is managed by CMS, there are other federal agencies which oversee various components.